Festival Camping

 Getting Around and Staying in Touch with Fellow Campers

-The vastness of the crowd, unfamiliarity with the area, the multitude of tents and any alcohol you've drunk can all add to a feeling of disorientation.
-This is heightened even further after nightfall where it's more difficult to locate geographical points of reference.
-Use your mobile phone to locate your friends if you've been separated and try not to go too crazy on the alcohol as you could be putting yourself at the risk of being a victim of crime if you're too drunk by being seen by some as an easy target.
+The vastness of the crowd, unfamiliarity with the area, the multitude of tents and any alcohol you’ve drunk can all add to a feeling of disorientation.
+This is heightened even further after nightfall where it’s more difficult to locate geographical points of reference.
+Use your mobile phone to locate your friends if you’ve been separated and try not to go too crazy on the alcohol, as if you’re too drunk by being seen by some as an easy target.

 Looking After Number One